 - 1 teaspoon cumin

-- 2 teaspoons salt, or to taste
+- 1-2 teaspoons salt, to taste

-- Add the dry pinto beans, water, spices and salt to the pot.
+- Add the dry pinto beans, the rest of the water, spices and 1 teaspoon of salt to the pot.
 Give it a little stir.

 - Place the lid on the Instant Pot and make sure the valve is set to "sealing".
-Set to manual, high pressure for 35 minutes.
+Set to manual, high pressure for 40 minutes.